IPLscany/scany/README.md

 scan + anywhere = scany
 ~~~

-Scany is a gorgeous app that will turn your handout prints into digital documents anytime, anywhere.😃👌🏽
+Scany is a gorgeous app that will turn your handout prints into digital documents anytime, anywhere.😃👌🏽<br/>

-We use Flutter to develop Scany.
+We use Flutter to develop Scany.<br/>

-Flutter developed by Google is a cross-platform framework that helps developers create high-quality native interfaces for both iOS and Android.
+Flutter developed by Google is a cross-platform framework that helps developers create high-quality native interfaces for both iOS and Android.<br/>

 ## Table of contents